platformsh/platformsh-docs/src/frameworks/symfony/faq.md

 ini_set('session.save_path', __DIR__.'/../app/sessions' );
 ```

-> -   configuration_files

 ## Why does my newly cloned Symfony install throw errors?

 You may encounter the WSOD (white screen of death) when you first clone
-a new Symfony2 project from your platform.
+a new Symfony project from your platform.
 This is likely because of
 missing dependencies.

 You will need to install composer first and then run the following